Divergence Gold Setups

 Drawing Divergence Lines

-How to spot divergence setup
+How to identify divergence setup

 - HH = Higher High - 2 highs but last is higher